-The Media Stream Handler in the 5GMS Client shall identify itself to the 5GMS AS at interface M4 using a User-Agent request header (see section 5.5.3 of RFC 7231 [25]) that should include the product token 5GMSMediaStreamHandler.
+The Media Stream Handler in the 5GMS Client shall identify itself to the 5GMS AS at reference point M4 using a User-Agent request header (see section 5.5.3 of RFC 7231 [25]) that should include the product token 5GMSMediaStreamHandler.
 If this product identifier is supplied, the optional product-version suffix shall be present.
 This should indicate the version number of the present document (without the leading “V”) with which the Media Stream Handler implementation complies and shall, at minimum, indicate the 3GPP release number with which the implementation complies.

 The Media Stream Handler may additionally supply a comment element in the User-Agent request header containing vendor-specific information.